bengrunfeld/study-notes/react/redux.md

 ### Application of Functional Programming in Redux

 In Redux, Composition is used in the store.
-The reducer functions that we create to manage parts of the state tree are composed, and the action and state is sent to and piped through each of these reducers until state is eventually mutated.
+The reducer functions that we create to manage parts of the state tree are composed, and the action and state are sent to and piped through each of these reducers until state is eventually mutated.

 ## Application Planning